nlpsandbox/nlpsandbox.io/wiki/604838-SubmissionDashboards.md

 ## Tips

-- The dashboard only show the submissions that you have submitted yourself.
+- The dashboards only show the submissions that you have submitted yourself.
 - Please refresh the page if you don't see a submission that you have just submitted.
 - You can cancel a submission tthat has not started yet.
 - Only submissions that have successfully completed are counted toward your (or your team's) submission quota.